Joseph A. Unanue: Legacy

-Among the many distinctions that Joseph Unanue received was being knighted by the Order of Malta.
+One of Unahue's distinctions was a knighthood in the Order of Malta.
 He was presented with the key to the city of Boston, Massachusetts.
 In 1991 he was presented with the National Hispanic Achievement Award, and was twice named the "Man of the Year" by the National Conference of Christians and Jews.
 The National Suppliers Association presented him with the Leadership Award.

 Unanue received honorary doctorates from Mercy College and Long Island University in New York, and from Felician College in New Jersey.
 The Catholic University of America named one of its campus houses "The Joseph Unanue House".

 Military awards and decorations

 Among Unanue's decorations are the following: